Aliases for TRPA1 Gene

 GeneCards Summary for TRPA1 Gene

 TRPA1 (Transient Receptor Potential Cation Channel, Subfamily A, Member 1) is a Protein Coding gene.
-Diseases associated with TRPA1 include episodic pain syndrome, familial and somatoform disorder.
+Diseases associated with TRPA1 include episodic pain syndrome, familial and familial episodic pain syndrome with predominantly upper body involvement.
 Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include calcium channel activity and channel activity.
 An important paralog of this gene is ANKRD16.

 UniProtKB/Swiss-Prot for TRPA1 Gene